- Foreign & Commonwealth Office and The Rt Hon William Hague

 Published: 25 March 2013

-Part of: Human rights internationally Women and girls in developing countries Bahrain Cameroon China Democratic Republic of Congo Eritrea Gambia Ghana Kenya Kuwait Oman Qatar Rwanda Saudi Arabia South Sudan United Arab Emirates Yemen UK Presidency of G8 2013
+Part of: Human rights internationally Women and girls in developing countries Bahrain Cameroon China Democratic Republic of the Congo Eritrea Gambia Ghana Kenya Kuwait Oman Qatar Rwanda Saudi Arabia South Sudan United Arab Emirates Yemen UK Presidency of G8 2013